Paro0987/UserList/README.md

 - CSS for styling.

 ### Backend:
-- Fetches data from the JSONPlaceholder API
+- Fetches data from the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/users).

 ---